ealjkj/ealjkj/README.md

 - 👋 Hi, I’m Jorge Ballote (@ealjkj)
-- 👀 I’m interested in Machine learning and Data Science
+- 👀 I’m interested in Web Development and also Machine learning and Data Science.
 - 📫 How to reach me: ealjkj@gmail.com

 <!---